-You can find additional updates and resources, including the Terms and Conditions for Rotary Foundation District Grants, at rotary.org/grants.
+You can find additional updates and resources, including the Terms and Conditions for Rotary Foundation District Grants, at rotary.org/grants or ask for them from Rotary grants staff.

 1. ELIGIBLE ACTIVITIES

 Activities that are eligible for global grant funding: